uSerratos/userratos.github.io/content/authors/admin/_index.md

 ---

-Human movement and data science researcher with expertise in machine learning, action classification, motion tracking, and human motion modelling.
-My doctoral research established a novel framework for quantifying upper limb dexterity, integrating manipulability, workspace, and range of motion analysis.
-Currently, I apply immersive virtual reality and advanced machine learning techniques to dissect the fundamental components of human threat avoidance behaviour.
-My work involves developing an unsupervised clustering model to identify fundamental movement motifs ("syllables") and sequences ("grammar") to create a comprehensive dictionary of threat avoidance actions, as well as a robust classification system.
-This research encompasses motion capture (marker-based and marker-less), data curation, feature engineering, dimensionality reduction, and model implementation and evaluation in Python (scikit-learn).
-My overarching goal is to leverage artificial intelligence to understand complex human movement patterns and address real-world challenges.
+PhD-educated Data Scientist with 5+ years of research experience applying machine learning, statistical analysis, and Python to extract insights from complex datasets, primarily high-dimensional human motion data.
+Proven expertise in the end-to-end data science lifecycle: from data acquisition (motion capture, VR) and curation to feature engineering, dimensionality reduction, unsupervised (clustering) and supervised (classification) model development, and evaluation using Python (Scikit-learn, Pandas, NumPy).
+Seeking to leverage advanced analytical and ML skills to solve challenging business problems and drive data-informed decisions in a Data Science, ML, or Analytics role.
 {style="text-align: justify;"}